 Narrative design and perceptible structure are key elements in Shatin’s music.
 While tonal elements, twisted into new structures, form the bedrock, the surfaces are finely etched in surprising ways through timbral stretching and colorful layering.
-Examples include Black Moon, for orchestra and electronics, commissioned for and premiered by the American Composers Orchestra.
+Examples include Black Moon, for orchestra and electronics, commissioned by Carnegie Hall for the American Composers Orchestra.
 Acoustic instrumental examples include Tower of the Eight Winds, for violin and piano, singled out by the Washington Post for its “engaging vivacity.”

 Text setting is also a major focus for Shatin, with texts drawn from a broad range of sources.
 A few examples include Marvelous Pursuits (vocal quartet and piano 4-hands, poetry by Barbara Goldberg), I Love (SATB, poetry by Gertrude Stein), Hark My Love (SATB + piano, the Song of Songs) and Vayter un Vayter (Bass, cl., vc., pno, poetry of Avraham Sutzkever).
 A focus on our challenged environment plays an increasing role in her music, as in For the Birds, for amplified cello and electronics from processed birdsong; and in Ice Becomes Water, for string orchestra and electronics that she fashioned from glacier field recordings.

 Shatin’s music has been honored with four National Endowment for the Arts Composer Fellowships as well as grants from the American Music Center, Meet the Composer and the Virginia Commission for the Arts.
 A two-year restrospective of her music at Shepherd College, WV, was sponsored by the Lila Wallace-Readers Digest Arts Partners Program, the latter culminating in her folk oratorio COAL.
 An evening-length work, for which she collected sounds in a working coal mine in Eaglesnest, WV, COAL is scored for chorus, Appalachian ensemble, keyboard synth, and electronic playback, with a libretto by the composer.
 Its grand scale and sweeping scope captures an entire way of life.
 This two-year project also involved four composer residencies, with multiple collaborations with community-based groups.